ElektraInitiative/libelektra/doc/BUILDSERVER.md

 Most of the default settings should be ok, however some settings need to be verified or added to build Elektra correctly:

-- `Advanced clone behaviors` should be added and the path to the git mirror needs to be specified: `/home/jenkins/git_mirrors/libelektra`.
+- `Advanced clone behaviors` should be added and the path to the Git mirror needs to be specified: `/home/jenkins/git_mirrors/libelektra`.
   This reference repository is created and maintained by our [daily buildjob](https://build.libelektra.org/job/libelektra-daily/).